vokegpu/bicudo/README.md

 # Bicudo 🐦

-Bicudo is a physics engine library being develop to process SAT and Newton's laws under GPU via ROCm/HIP (or CPU-side only).
-The project uses a client called Meow OpenGL-4 based to test the library, but you are able to build the library to use in your application.
-It only requires ROCm/HIP.
+Bicudo is a physics engine library being develop to process SAT and Newton's laws under GPU via an GPGPU API (ROCm/HIP, OpenCL, CUDA/HIP).
+The project contains an optionally client called Meow OpenGL-4 based to test the library.

+---

 # Getting Started 😊